 Placing your kitten near to or in the litter tray after eating or waking from sleep will help if toilet training seems a bit slow.
 As your kitten starts to play outside, the litter tray can also be placed outside to further encourage appropriate toileting.

-Alternatively, tablets can be administered to treat worms in kittens and cats.
-They need to be given every 2 weeks, up until 12 weeks of age.
-From 12 weeks of age, continue to worm your cat every 3-4 months with a broad-spectrum wormer effective against tape and roundworms.
-Please ask our Customer Service team about the best flea treatment for your kitten.
+Starting at 2 weeks old, they need to be wormed with an all wormer every 2 weeks, up until 12 weeks of age.
+Then monthly treatment from 12 weeks up until 6 months of age.
+From 6 months, continue to worm your cat every 3 months with a broad-spectrum wormer effective against tape and roundworms.

 The pet equivalent of our health insurance plans are well worth considering.
 There are a number of different schemes and our customer services team will be able to give you brochures of the policies available.